createdotnet/blog/_posts/2015-01-07-pagebuilder.markdown

 ![Screenshot of buttons before]({{ site.baseurl }}/images/posts/pagebuilder-usertesting-before.png) ![Screenshot of buttons after]({{ site.baseurl }}/images/posts/pagebuilder-usertesting-after.png)

 # Wrapping Up
-Page Builder is currently only available as a beta feature to our users, on a request basis so that we can gather feedback and ensure it's bug free before launching it to our whole customer base.
+Pagebuilder is currently only available as a beta feature to our users, on a request basis so that we can gather feedback and ensure it's bug free before launching it to our whole customer base.

-Going forward our plan is to add and refine functionality based on our users feedback during the beta stage, and to integrate more of our other features into Page Builder so the user doesn't have to navigate away from the page, for example to create forms.
+Going forward our plan is to add and refine functionality based on our users feedback during the beta stage, and to integrate more of our other features into Pagebuilder so the user doesn't have to navigate away from the page, for example to create forms.